AYSHA-NACHIYA1998/Biosecurity/README.md

 5. **biosecurity.sql:** MySQL script for creating and populating the database.
 6. **README.md:** Markdown file providing instructions and information about the project.
 7. **.gitignore:** File specifying which files and directories to ignore in version control.

+ ## Note
+  We need to reload the server on PythonAnywhere if the error message 'Internal Server Error' appears to correct it.

 ### Project Structure:
 - The application logic is implemented in `app.py`, following the Flask framework.